cryptobuks/api-crypto-mircoin/README.md

  */
 ```

-**WARNING** / You need to enable fopen in your php for externe comunication.
+**WARNING** / You need to enable fopen in your php for extern comunication.

 ***